31core/NarrowWay/doc/NarrowWay specification.typ

 $ R_i = R_(i - 1) xor (K_i <<< 4)^(-1) (i = 1, 2, ...) $

+Where $K$ is the previous round key, and $R$ is the current round key.
+And when $R$ is the first round key, the $K$ is the primary key.

 == Round
-A round conatains these following 3 steps:
+An integral round for encryption conatains these following 3 steps:

 - Mix columns
 - Sub bytes
-- Apply key
+- Apply round key

 *Mix columns*